opennetworkinglab/cord-config/README.md

 # Configuration files for CORD deployment

-This repository hosts the configuration files used in CORD deployment.
+This repository hosts the configuration files used in ON.Lab CORD Pod deployment.
-This does not work in any environment other than mine.
+This does not work in other environments.
-However, this is still a very good example to take a look.
+However, it is still a very good example to take a look.

 ## cord-olt.json